 The Shoebill Stork uses the terrain of the marsh to hide and wait for predators.
 They prefer to stay in areas that are open, yet offer cover for hiding.
 They know that if a predator comes too close, they will need to escape.

-11. Closely Related To Pelicans and Herons
+11. Closely Related to Pelicans and Herons

-The shoebill storks scientific name is “Balaeniceps rex.”
+The shoebill’s scientific name is “Balaeniceps rex.”

 The name means “Shoebill, Whale-headed Stork.”